 This fourth chapter builds on the previous ones by enabling people to use the natural and physical environment for enjoyment and making a living, while ensuring that resources are sustained.
-It also deals with managing conflicting or incompatible uses, hazardous substances and waste.
+It also deals with managing conflicting or incompatible uses.

 How to read the RPS